Dornier Do 217: Early designs and marine plans

-For dive bombing capability a dive brake was installed underneath the wing, like the Ju 88.
+For dive bombing capability a dive brake was installed underneath the wing.
 The power plants were to reflect the speed requirements.
 It was envisaged as having two DB 601G engines, generating 1300 hp, or two Jumo 211s.
-The fuel tanks to supply the power plant were located in the wing and fuselage which had a capacity for 2000 L of aviation fuel and 190 L of oil.
-At full weight the Dornier would reach 360 km/h and its effective range was to be expected to be 1880 km.
+The fuel tanks were located in the wing and fuselage which had a capacity for 2000 L of fuel and 190 L of oil.
+At full weight the Dornier would reach 360 km/h and its effective range was expected to be 1880 km.
 Its optimum range at an average cruising speed of 270 km/h at an altitude of 4000 m, was 2800 km.
 The specifications were dated 8 March 1938.

 The Do 217 lost out in the naval aircraft race to the Ju 88 and Blohm & Voss Ha 140, as the Luftwaffe favoured these designs owing to the Do 217 failing to live up to the specifications given.

 Although specifically ordered to cease development of the naval version of the Do 217, Dornier unofficially pursued the project and produced the Do 217W V1 and W V2 prototypes.

 By the summer, 1940 the Luftwaffe had been using the Dornier Do 18, Heinkel He 115, Heinkel He 59, Heinkel He 111 and Junkers Ju 88 in maritime operations in the Baltic.
 At this point, the Ju 88 and He 111 equipped units were ordered to cease providing maritime support en masse.
 Instead, the Luftwaffe returned to the idea of the Do 217 and its floatplane version as a specialized naval attack aircraft.
 At the same time more plans were in place to produce extremely long-range aircraft (probably for operations deep in the Soviet Union).
 It is possible that the data sheet which Dornier gave the designation Do 217G was a part of that project.
 Unlike the Sea Stuka, a floatplane, the G was to carry an MG 151 mounted in the nose and three MG 15s fitted for defence.
 The G was expected to reach 14900 kg.
 It was still designed for a crew of four and equipped with sprung floats which would allow the aircraft to land in rough open seas.
 The G could also carry the entire variation of the E-1 bomb load it could carry a load twice that of the Do P.85 aircraft.
 However, the Do 217 E-1s performance was favoured.
 Nevertheless, the Gs design features figured and influenced the E-4 which went into production as the aircraft that was envisaged to be the backbone of the Luftwaffe's bomber fleet in the Battle of the Atlantic.